middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

 By default, Middleman will use the same layout file for every page in your site.
 However, you may want to use multiple layouts and specify which pages use these other layouts.
 For example, you may have a "public" site and an "admin" site which would each have their own layout files.

-The default layout file lives in the source/ folder and is called "layout" and has the extension of the templating language you are using.
-The default is "layout.erb".
+The default layout file lives in the `source` folder and is called "layout" and has the extension of the templating language you are using.
+The default is `layout.erb`.

-To create a new layout for admin, add another file to your source/ folder called "admin.erb".
+To create a new layout for admin, add another file to your `source` folder called "admin.erb".
 Let's assume the contents are:

     :::erb
     <html>